keyboard_arrow_up

 The History of Environmental Test Chambers

-Charles Conrad invented the first environmental testing chamber in 1951.
-It was built in Holland, Michigan and was designed and crafted literally on the front porch of his home.
-The aim was to reach a wide temperature range, and the chamber could get as low as -125 degrees Fahrenheit.
-After inventing and building this item, he started Conrad Inc. and received a patent for his system in 1954.
+The origins of environmental test chambers trace back to 1951, when Charles Conrad invented the first functional model.
+Built in Holland, Michigan, this pioneering chamber was literally crafted on the front porch of his home.
+Conrad’s goal was to develop a system capable of achieving a wide temperature range, and his invention succeeded in reaching as low as -125 degrees Fahrenheit.
+Following this breakthrough, he established Conrad Inc. and secured a patent for his system in 1954.

 How Environmental Test Chambers Work